 Up to 70% of online groups and communities are destined to fail.

-It’s no wonder it's felt almost impossible to generate engagement in your Facebook group, gain traction with your membership revenue, or figure out how to even get started on the right foot.
+It’s no wonder it's felt almost impossible to generate engagement, gain traction with your membership revenue, or figure out how to even get started on the right foot.

 Here's what I want you to know.

 The best, most impactful, and well-known communities out there have two things in common:

 - Their leaders understand exactly what they stand for and why.

 - They've built a solid engagement framework to rally members around it.

 But here's the challenge I see.

 Most of the "community" advice out there shows you how to gather people to sell to them.
 That's great if you're looking to generate buyers and clients; not if you want a real community where people share meaningful experiences, connect, and grow together.